AviatrixSystems/Docs/HowTos/gateway.rst

 Click **Disable** to remove all excluding instance ID(s).

-Gateway status
+Gateway State
 --------------
-Gateway status is dictated by the following factors.
+Gateway state is dictated by the following factors.

 -  State of the gateway as reported by the cloud provider.
 -  Connectivity between Controller and gateway over HTTPS (TCP port 443).